Cookie and Pixel Lawsuits: The Rising Legal Risk of Tracking Without Consent

 Any script that collects or shares visitor data before consent can trigger a claim, but a handful of technologies show up repeatedly.
 The shared root cause across all of them: the tracker fires and sends data before the visitor has a chance to consent.

-• Site search bars wired to analytics: send search queries, sometimes containing personal or sensitive terms, to third-party analytics platforms.
+• Site search bars wired to analytics

 A real example from a small ecommerce site: a family-owned online store received a $25,000 CIPA demand letter.
 A couple of pixels had fired before its cookie consent banner finished loading.
 The site already had a GDPR-style opt-in banner installed, but its presence did not matter because the trackers fired before the visitor made a choice.